-I am reminded of billybuc (however, he may not agree) here on HubPages, when it comes to this particular fact, and that fact being, most of the happiness we get from striving for goals comes from the progress we make toward attaining them, not after we achieve them (emphasis added).
+When it comes to this particular fact, and that fact being, most of the happiness we get from striving for goals comes from the progress we make toward attaining them, not after we achieve them (emphasis added).
 That is why it is important to choose goals that are in synch with our values and that we make a conscious effort to enjoy them along the way.
 Although, once our goals are achieved, it is most satisfying.

 If I were suddenly rich, beautiful and living on the beach somewhere, I would be happy.